JinkiJung/iil-docs/docs/model/iil.md

 sidebar_position: 2
 ---

-# Model - v1.0.0
+# iil

-*iil* is defined with the attributes below:
+*iil* is defined as JSON with the attributes below:

 ## for work description

 - `UUID goal;` : Unique identifier for the goal that the task is associated with.

-- `ConditionDto activateIf;` : The condition under which the task is activated.
+- `Condition activateIf;` : The condition under which the task is activated.

-- `ActionDto act;` : The action that the task performs.
+- `Action act;` : The action that the task performs.

-- `ActorDto actor;` : The actor who performs the task.
+- `Actor actor;` : The actor who performs the task.

-- `ConditionDto finishIf;` : The condition under which the task is completed.
+- `Condition finishIf;` : The condition under which the task is completed.

 - `Map<String, Object> input;` : The input required for the task.